The Tech Editing Process for Knitting

 turned on so that you can see what I've changed.
 I also add

-review comments if the reason for the change isn't obvious or when
+review comments if the reason for the change isn't obvious, I'm correcting an error, or when

 suggesting a change that I feel needs your confirmation or input.
 It